SMU-DIGA/matverse_papers/README.md

 Protein engineering has nearly limitless applications across chemistry, energy and medicine, but creating new proteins with improved or novel functions remains slow, labor-intensive and inefficient.
 Here we present the Self-driving Autonomous Machines for Protein Landscape Exploration (SAMPLE) platform for fully autonomous protein engineering.
 SAMPLE is driven by an intelligent agent that learns protein sequence–function relationships, designs new proteins and sends designs to a fully automated robotic system that experimentally tests the designed proteins and provides feedback to improve the agent’s understanding of the system.
 We deploy four SAMPLE agents with the goal of engineering glycoside hydrolase enzymes with enhanced thermal tolerance.
 Despite showing individual differences in their search behavior, all four agents quickly converge on thermostable enzymes.
 Self-driving laboratories automate and accelerate the scientific discovery process and hold great potential for the fields of protein engineering and synthetic biology.

 **Tags:** Biotechnology, Protein design

 ---

-## 83. Machine-Learning Assisted Screening Proton Conducting Co/Fe based Oxide for the Air Electrode of Protonic Solid Oxide Cell

-**Authors:** Ning Wang, Baoyin Yuan, Fangyuan Zheng, Shanyun Mo, Xiaohan Zhang, Lei Du, Lixin Xing, Ling Meng, Lei Zhao, Yoshitaka Aoki, Chunmei Tang, Siyu Ye

-**Venue:** Advanced Functional Materials

-**Publication Date:** 2024

-**Volume & Issue:** Volume 34, Issue 12

-**Pages:** 2309855

-**DOI:** 10.1002/adfm.202309855

-**Abstract:**
-Proton-conducting solid oxide cells (P-SOCs) as energy conversion devices for power generation and hydrogen production have attracted increasing attention recently.
-The lack of efficient proton-conducting air electrodes is a huge obstacle to developing high-performance P-SOCs.
-The currently widely used air electrode material is Co/Fe based perovskite oxide, however, there is still no systematic research on studying and comparing the roles of diversiform elements at the B site for Co/Fe based perovskite oxide.
-Here, a machine learning (ML) model with eXtreme Gradient Boosting (XGBoost) algorithm is built to quickly and accurately predict the proton absorption amount of Co/Fe based perovskite oxides with 27 elements dopant at B site.
-Hereafter, La(Co0.9Ni0.1)O3 (LCN91) is screened by a combination of the ML model and the density functional theory calculation.
-Finally, LCN91 is applied to the air electrode of P-SOC, and the cell exhibits excellent electrochemical performances in fuel cell and electrolysis modes.
-The current study not only provides a useful model for screening air electrodes of P-SOC, but also extends the application of ML in exploring the key materials for P-SOCs and other fuel cells/electrolyzers.

-**Tags:** air electrode, Co/Fe based oxide, machine learning, protonic solid oxide cell, XGBoost

----

-## 82. Physics-Informed Inverse Design of Programmable Metasurfaces

-**Authors:** Yucheng Xu, Jia-Qi Yang, Kebin Fan, Sheng Wang, Jingbo Wu, Caihong Zhang, De-Chuan Zhan, Willie J. Padilla, Biaobing Jin, Jian Chen, Peiheng Wu

-**Venue:** Advanced Science

-**Publication Date:** 2024

-**Volume & Issue:** Volume 11, Issue 41

-**Pages:** 2406878

-**DOI:** 10.1002/advs.202406878

-**Abstract:**
-Emerging reconfigurable metasurfaces offer various possibilities for programmatically manipulating electromagnetic waves across spatial, spectral, and temporal domains, showcasing great potential for enhancing terahertz applications.
-However, they are hindered by limited tunability, particularly evident in relatively small phase tuning over 270°, due to the design constraints with time-intensive forward design methodologies.
-Here, a multi-bit programmable metasurface is demonstrated capable of terahertz beam steering facilitated by a developed physics-informed inverse design (PIID) approach.
-Through integrating a modified coupled mode theory (MCMT) into residual neural networks, the PIID algorithm not only significantly increases the design accuracy compared to conventional neural networks but also elucidates the intricate physical relations between the geometry and the modes.
-Without decreasing the reflection intensity, the method achieves the enhanced phase tuning as large as 300°.
-Additionally, the inverse-designed programmable beam steering metasurface is experimentally validated, which is adaptable across 1-bit, 2-bit, and tri-state coding schemes, yielding a deflection angle up to 68° and broadened steering coverage.
-The demonstration provides a promising pathway for rapidly exploring advanced metasurface devices, with potentially great impact on communication and imaging technologies.

-**Tags:** beam steering, deep learning, inverse design, programmable metasurfaces

----